 According to our reviewer, the RAV4 gets power from a 2.5-liter 4-cylinder putting out 203 hp, which is “above average” for its class.
 Owners of this vehicle aren’t looking for big towing capacity but big fuel economy, which they get — it’s rated at 30 mpg combined.

 The interior of the RAV4, even more so than the exterior, is familiar.
 It’s a simple setup, and if you’re tired of doing everything through a touchscreen, the RAV4 will be a welcome change, offering the right mix of touchscreen and knobs and buttons.
-Available in six trim packages, the RAV4 provides something for various buyers.
+For 2025, Toyota eliminated the outdoor-oriented Adventure and TRD Off Road models, leaving four trim packages to choose from.
+Despite the cuts, the RAV4 provides something for various buyers.
 A hybrid and PHEV are optional but not part of this comparison.
-Pricing begins at $30,025, including destination fees.

 Toyota RAV4 Highlights